rh-telco-tigers/gpupassthrough/README.md

 ### Install CDI Importer

 The Containerized Data Importer (CDI) is used to help make virtual machine creation from ISO files easier.
-We will install the CDI operator directly from github using the steps below:
+We will install the CDI operator directly from github using the steps below.
+They will create a namespace called "cdi", install the operator in that namespace and then create an instance of the CDI service running in the cdi namespace.
+It will also create a service and a route so that you can access the service later in the install process.

 ```
 $ export VERSION=$(curl -s https://github.com/kubevirt/containerized-data-importer/releases/latest | grep -o "v[0-9]\.[0-9]*\.[0-9]*")
 $ oc create -f https://github.com/kubevirt/containerized-data-importer/releases/download/$VERSION/cdi-operator.yaml
 $ oc create -f https://github.com/kubevirt/containerized-data-importer/releases/download/$VERSION/cdi-cr.yaml
+oc -n cdi wait cdi cdi --for condition=Available
 ```

 ## Setup Storage

-You will need storage to run your vm from.
-This can be done with any CSI storage provider.
-The notes below are for setting up NFS or hostPath provisioner.
+You will need storage to run your virtual machines.
+If you have already configured persistent storage for your cluster you can skip these steps and move onto the [Create new VM](#create-new-vm) step.
+Notes below are for setting up NFS or hostPath provisioner.

 ### NFS Client Storage